-Sum range of cells based on multiple criteria.
+Sum range of cells based on more than one criteria.

 The Excel SUMIFS function return an addition of numerical value based on one or multiple given criteria.
 SUMIFS cells meet conditions based on the match of dates, numbers, and text format against the reference.